Leo-Simpson/c-lasso/paper/paper.md

 # Acknowledgements

-The authors acknowledge financial support from the Center for Computational Mathematics, Flatiron Institute, New York, and the Institute of Computational Biology, Helmholtz Zentrum Munchen.
+LS and CLM acknowledge financial support from the Center for Computational Mathematics, Flatiron Institute, New York, and the Institute of Computational Biology, Helmholtz Zentrum Munchen.

 # References